bjosv/kubectl-rediscluster/README.md

 Download the binary, or fetch it via:

-`GO111MODULE=on go get github.com/bjosv/kubectl-rediscluster@latest`
+`GO111MODULE=on go get -u github.com/bjosv/kubectl-rediscluster@latest`

-A kubectl plugin binary needs to be accessible via $PATH, so make sure its in the path and verify the installation by running: `kubectl plugin list`
+A kubectl plugin binary needs to be accessible via `$PATH`, so make sure `which kubectl-rediscluster` finds the binary in `$GOPATH/bin`.
+Verify the installation by running: `kubectl plugin list`

 #### Options